The "Layout & Position" options let you customize the margins, padding, alignment of various elements that you might have on your page.

 This article will explain the "Advanced" settings of the "Layout and Position" options.

-You will notice that the "Advanced" settings might have different features, depending on the element you have chosen.
+First of all, it's worth mentioning here that the "Advanced" settings might have different features, depending on the element you have chosen.

 For some elements, such as the "Text" and "Image" ones, you will be able to adjust the "Position":